zhengwuma/zhengwuma.github.io/menu/gallery.md

 permalink: /gallery
 ---

-I also believe travelling and city exploring is most adventurous thing in the limited life.
-This is some exciting moment for myself.
+I'm always convinced that traveling is the most adventurous experience one can have in our limited lifetime.
+These moments are truly exhilarating for me.

+Here are some pieces from my life journey.